-11.132 --symbols, --no_symbols
+11.131 --symbols, --no_symbols

 Enables or disables the listing of each local and global symbol used in the link step, and its value.

+Note

 This does not include mapping symbols output to stdout.
-Use --list_mapping_symbols to include mapping symbols in the output.
+Uselist_mapping_symbols to include mapping symbols in the output.

+Default

+The default isno_symbols.